dart-lang/site-www/src/webdev/get-started.md

  3. Save your changes.

- 4. WebStorm and webdev automatically rebuild your app.
+ 4. The webdev tool automatically rebuilds your app.
     Refresh the app's browser window.
     Now your simple Dart app has a todo list!
     It should look something like this:<br>
     ![Running the revised app]({% asset bare-bones-todo.png @path %}){:width="500"}
-{% comment %}
-TODO: remove my-first-angular-app-at-work.png
-{% endcomment %}

  5. Optionally, improve the formatting by editing `web/styles.css`, then reload the app to check your changes.